ahoereth/depthmaps/docs/10_data.md

 ### Make3D  {#sec:make3d}
 **TODO**: Fix this section, currently only copy/pasted from Nina.

-The second dataset is the Make3D Range Image set by Ashutosh Saxena, Sung H. Chung and Andrew Y. Ng [@Liu2016, @Saxena2009].
+Secondly, we use the Make3D Range Image set by Ashutosh Saxena, Sung H. Chung and Andrew Y. Ng [@Liu2016, @Saxena2009].
 It contains 400 training images and aligned depth maps, and 134 test images and depth maps.
-We found out, though, that the data is rather imperfect, as sometimes the depth maps are not completely aligned with the images and there are missing values in the depth maps.
-Make3D contains outdoor images of trees, streets and buildings, @fig:make3d shows some samples.
+Make3D contains outdoor images of trees, streets and buildings, in contrast to the NYU set.
+We decided to include this dataset in order to test our model on very different kinds of images.
+We found out, though, that the data is rather imperfect, as sometimes the depth maps are not completely aligned with the images, so a tree might be a bit shifted to one side.
+Moreover, unlike in the NYU set there are lots of missing values in the depth maps.
+In the examples you can see that the depth camera also often fail to recognize the windows belonging to a building, probably because the sun is mirrowed. @fig:make3d shows some samples.

 - Image/depth pairs: 523
 - View: `python -m datasets.make3d`